Edit online

 Conclusion

-Starting with the use of quality LLMs, combined with a quality created and distilled project context prompt, then continuing with tools that give the LLM access to explore the project and make consistent changes, your short prompts and commands end up being properly interpreted and acted upon.
+Starting with the use of quality LLMs, combined with a well-created and distilled project context prompt, then continuing with tools that give the LLM access to explore the project and make consistent changes, your short prompts and commands end up being properly interpreted and acted upon.